JZ-SmartThings/SmartThings/Devices/Generic HTTP Device/README.md

 The SmartThings driver was a few hours of self-learning and a bit of frustration --- I really wanted that value tile to show me the last time the script ran WITH SUCCESS.

+</br>v1.0.20160423 - Small changes: using second line of df -h for space used.
+Scaling GPIO image better for RPi 3 with more lines on gpio readall command.
 </br>v1.0.20160410 - Changing device ID to random number at end of execution so multiple devices can point to one IP.
 Amazon Echo can run both ON/main and OFF/custom functions.
 Added ability to output GPIO status in PHP.
 Releasing another ST device that will pull the image and control the installation of required packages hence the reset of device ID.
 </br>v1.0.20160407 - Added Poll & Refresh to execute the TEST function.
 Now able to add the switch to Pollster and should see the time update in Test Triggered.
 Validated external IP with custom port and Amazon Echo/Alexa.
 </br>v1.0.20160406 - Added the CustomTrigger button.
 Made buttons smaller.
 CPU Temp now accurately converts C to F. Added color to some tiles.
 Defaulting in port & body if left empty in prefs.